Patty Murray: U.S. Senate (1993–present)

 Murray has served in the United States Senate since her election in 1992.
-For the 118th congress in 2023, she was elected president pro tempore of the Senate; the office is usually held by the senior senator of the majority party, but Senator Dianne Feinstein (also elected in 1992, who took her seat a few months prior to Murray) declined the post, leaving Murray the next in line for the position.
-Murray is the first woman in United States history to hold this position.
-As president pro tempore of the Senate, she is currently third in the United States presidential line of succession.
+For the 118th Congress in 2023, she was elected Senate president pro tempore after Patrick Leahy retired from the Senate; the office is usually held by the longest served senior senator of the majority party, but Senator Dianne Feinstein (who was also elected in 1992, but took her seat a few months prior to Murray because she won a special election, rather than a regularly scheduled one) declined the post due to ailing health, leaving Murray the next in line for the position.
+Murray would ultimately become the most senior serving Democrat upon Feinstein's death later that year.
+Murray is the first woman to hold the position.

-Murray is also the current chair of the Senate Appropriations Committee.
+Murray is the first woman, and 33rd senator overall, to have cast 10,000 votes in the Senate, having reached the threshold on April 20, 2023.

 Elections

 1992

 In 1992, Murray announced her candidacy for the U.S. Senate after The Seattle Times published a series of articles alleging that incumbent Democratic Senator Brock Adams had sexually assaulted a number of women.
 Adams denied the allegations, but his popularity weakened considerably and he chose to retire rather than risk losing the seat for his party.
 Murray defeated Congressman Don Bonker for the Democratic nomination.
 In the general election she defeated Republican Congressman Rod Chandler, 54% to 46%, despite being outspent by a wide margin.
-Chandler seemed to have the upper hand in one of the debates until he responded to Murray's criticism for spending $120,000 on congressional mailings during rising unemployment and declining family income as part of an economic recession by quoting the Roger Miller song "Dang Me."
+Chandler seemed to have the upper hand in one of the debates until he responded to Murray's criticism for spending $120,000 on congressional mailings during rising unemployment and declining family income as part of an economic recession by quoting the Roger Miller song "Dang Me".
 Chandler was further damaged by the unpopularity in the Pacific Northwest of President George H. W. Bush, who was largely blamed for the recession.

 1998

-In 1998, Murray faced Congresswoman Linda Smith, a staunch conservative and maverick who was one of nine House Republicans to vote against confirming U.S. House Speaker Newt Gingrich in early 1997, opposed gay rights and viewed homosexuality as a "morally unfit inclination."
+In 1998, Murray faced Congresswoman Linda Smith, a staunch conservative and maverick who was one of nine House Republicans to vote against confirming U.S. House Speaker Newt Gingrich in early 1997, opposed gay rights and viewed homosexuality as a "morally unfit inclination".
 Murray heavily outspent her and was reelected, 58% to 42%.